truenas/documentation/content/en/docs/tasks/administrative/users.md

 1000 or more for non-builtin users.
 By default, TrueNAS creates a new primary group with the same name as the user.
 To add the user to an existing primary group, unset *New Primary Group* and select an existing group from the *Primary Group* drop-down.
-Multiple auxillary groups can also be selected in the *Auxillary Groups* drop-down for the user to be a member of.
+The user can be added to additional groups using the *Auxillary Groups* drop-down.

 ## Directories and Permissions